 - Google Earth Pro

-- Some statistical software packages also include mapping components.
+- Some statistical software packages such as R also include mapping components.

 - We can help you locate GIS Data, which can often be supplemented by information in the paper map collection.

 Library Workshops and Academic Courses

 - Duke Libraries sponsors workshops on using digital mapping software and map design

 - The Nicholas School of the Environment offers geospatial analysis courses

-GIS consultants in the Data and Visualization Services Department can advise you on the best approaches for locating geospatial data, creating digital maps, and analyzing your spatial data
+GIS consultants in the Center for Data and Visualization Sciences can advise you on the best approaches for locating geospatial data, creating digital maps, and analyzing your spatial data